INTRODUCTION TO BUYING WOODWORKING MALLETS AND HAMMERS

 By Joshua Farnsworth

-Looking for a wood mallet or wood hammer isn’t quite as exciting as most of the other tools in this buying guide, but they are necessary, and there are some tips that you should know before you buy any wood mallet or wood hammer.
+Looking for a wood mallet or wood hammer may not be quite as exciting as researching what handplane to buy, but they are necessary, and there are some tips that you should know before you buy any wood mallet or wood hammer.
 Below you’ll see which whacking devices you’ll need and when.
 Just don’t use the wrong whacking tool to whack your tools, or you may need to buy new woodworking hand tools!

-A. Urgent Mallets & Hammers (Make or Buy These First)
+A. Urgent Woodworking Mallets & Hammers (Make or Buy These First)

 Make or Buy a Wooden Joiner’s Mallet (for striking chisels)

 There are several mallet styles for striking your chisels.
 A metal mallet or hammer should not be used to strike a chisel, unless you want to break the wooden handles of your chisels.
-Wood is the best option for striking wooden mallets.
-Most traditional woodworkers correctly use a larger English-style “Joiner’s Mallet” for hitting their chisels.
+Wooden mallets should be used to strike your chisels.
+Most traditional woodworkers correctly use a larger English-style “Joiner’s Mallet” for hitting their chisels, like the below maple joiner mallets that I made for my woodworking school.

-These mallets should be made out of a hardwood (above is a maple mallet I built).
-Paul Sellers shares a really detailed 3-part video tutorial on how to make a joiner’s mallet that you should watch if you want to make a joiner’s mallet:
+Joiner’s mallets mallets should be made out of a hard wood like oak, maple, etc. Paul Sellers shares a really detailed 3-part video tutorial on how to make a joiner’s mallet that you can watch if you want to make a joiner’s mallet:

-But if you don’t feel comfortable making a joiner’s mallet yet, then here is a great mallet that you can purchase, which I’ve used in my workshop extensively:
+But if you don’t feel comfortable making a joiner’s mallet yet, and you just want to get working, then here is a good mallet that you can purchase, which students use in my school:

 This mallet is very suitable for cutting dovetails and chopping mortises.
 It’s a good size for most people – not too large and not too small.
 You can purchase this Crown Beechwood Mallet on Amazon for under $30.